Crazedcomet/Personal-Website/README.md

 This is my personal website!
-It includes my engineering and computer science passions, other passtinmes, accomplishments and more!
+It includes my engineering and computer science passions, other pastimes, accomplishments and more!